 While WhatsApp or others cannot view the content of your messages, they can still know that you are communication with someone (e.g metadata).
 In some cases, this may still have negative security consequences.

+For these reasons we still recommend that you use Signal for secure messaging and calls.

 4. Secure online messaging on your computer